Tesla's Battery Management System Developments

 Battery pack design to mitigate thermal runaway hazards by guiding hot gases and debris away from the pack and vehicle during runaway events.
 The pack has a venting assembly with valves covering exhaust ports.
 During normal operation, the valves seal.
 But if pressure rises due to battery runaway, the valves unseal and gas escapes through the ports.
 An angled duct inside the pack guides the escaping gases away from the pack and vehicle.
 This prevents gas and debris from spreading inside the pack or vehicle, reducing collateral damage and propagation risks.

 8.4.
-Intumescent Material Coating for Thermal Runaway Prevention in Battery Packs
+Battery Assembly with Intumescent Coating for Thermal Runaway Containment

 Tesla Motors, Inc., 2012